UCS - Universal Certification and Services

 Data Centre Operators

-For data centre operators, ISO/IEC 30134-2:2026 provides a practical framework for monitoring and improving energy performance on a continuous basis.
+For data centre operators, ISO/IEC 30134-2:2026 provides a practical basis for monitoring and improving energy performance on an ongoing basis.
 By applying standardised PUE measurement methods, operators can gain accurate visibility into how energy is consumed across facility infrastructure and IT systems.

 IT Managers and Facility Teams

-For IT managers and facility teams, the standard provides a common, standardized framework for aligning technology operations with infrastructure performance, helping to bridge the gap between IT load and overall facility energy use.
+For IT managers and facility teams, the standard provides a common basis for aligning technology operations with infrastructure performance, helping to bridge the gap between IT load and overall facility energy use.

 What’s New in the 2026 Revision